Weight Gain? Could It Be Your Medication?

 Food and Weight Maintenance

 However, if I end up in a situation where the dosage must be increased and it lasts for a few weeks I always gain weight.
 Another medication I use to take that will also cause weight gain is Lyrica.
 It is a wonderful drug for Fibromyalgia.
-It is a good idea to get medical information concerning side effects about any medication you are taking,
+It is a good idea to get medical information concerning side effects about any medication you are taking.

-High doses have a lot of nasty side effects, such as thinning of the bones leading to osteoporosis, early cataracts, fluid retention, moon face which means your face gets very round, increased appetite, indigestion, mood swings and nervousness or restlessness, just to name a few.
+High doses have a lot of nasty side effects, such as thinning of the bones leading to osteoporosis, early cataracts, insomnia, fluid retention, moon face, which means your face gets very round, increased appetite, indigestion, mood swings and nervousness or restlessness, just to name a few.
 Prednisone is given for many types of serious diseases so it is a necessary drug, but if you have a choice I would opt not to take this medication long term if you have a choice.

 Other Medications that Cause Weight Gain

 There are some medications to treat diabetes that cause weight gain, such as insulin, and classes of drugs known as sulfonylureas and thiazolidinediones.
-They think these drugs lower blood sugar which will increase your appetite.
+These drugs are prescribed to lower blood sugar, which will increase your appetite.

 Hints to Lose Weight

 I try to keep fruit because it is sweet and helps with those cravings.
 I find drinking something warm sometimes helps calm down the hunger.
 Drink several glasses of water each day.
-I eat at least 3 to 5 small meals a day, maybe with a fruit snack in the afternoon if I’m hungry.
+I eat at least 3 to 5 small meals a day, or maybe with a fruit snack in the afternoon if I’m hungry.
 That way I don’t eat any large meals.
-I do fill up more easily because I’m not used to eating large meals.
+I do fill up more easily, because I’m not used to eating large meals.
 I also try to walk every day.
-The types of exercise I can do is limited but it is better to do something than be a couch potato.
+The types of exercise I can do is limited, but it is better to do something than be a couch potato.
 Joining a gym is a good idea as well.

 If I want an alcoholic beverage, it’s wine because that is lower in calories.
 No fancy looking drinks for me.
-If I am having soup, I stay away from cream based soups and I also order salad with dressing on the side.
+If I am having soup, I stay away from cream based soups, and I also order salad with dressing on the side.
 Restaurants are great to drown the salad in dressing, which I don’t care for regardless of the calories.
-I stay away from fried foods as there are plenty of choices listed that are broiled and baked.
+I stay away from fried foods, as there are plenty of choices listed that are broiled and baked.